Stone Protection Products

 When restoring stone, it is always important to identify the cause of the stain, and prevent the stain from reoccurring at the source.
 After restoration, and curtailing the source of staining (if possible), it is important to protect the surface in order to help prevent future restoration.

-- To prevent the need for frequent pressure washing - Sealed stone stays cleaner for longer, and resists staining and discoloration.
+- Prevent the need for frequent pressure washing – Sealed stone stays cleaner for longer, and resists staining and discoloration.

-- To guard adjacent materials from mineral leaching - Excess minerals leach from precast onto architectural glass, metal, and other materials where mineral stains are form relatively quickly.
+- Guard adjacent materials from mineral leaching – Excess minerals leach from precast onto architectural glass, metal, and other materials where mineral stains are form relatively quickly.
 Sealing your precast keeps adjacent windows looking cleaner for longer.

-- To prevent oil, water, and stain penetration - Many types of soils can adhere to stone surfaces: vehicle exhaust, tree sap, fluid from leaking vehicles, and many other environmental contaminates.
+- Prevent oil, water, and stain penetration – Many types of soils can adhere to stone surfaces: vehicle exhaust, tree sap, fluid from leaking vehicles, and many other environmental contaminates.

-- To prevent mold and mildew - Sealing stone material prevents the penetration of water.
+- Prevent mold and mildew – Sealing stone material prevents the penetration of water.
 Without water, green and black algae stains are unable to develop as they normally would.

-- To protect your steel components - If water is allowed to penetrate your concrete, and is exposed to steel components that hold your building together, they will start to rust.
+- Protect your steel components – If water is allowed to penetrate your concrete, and is exposed to steel components that hold your building together, they will start to rust.
 This can cause structural damage and material staining.